Botanical Name: Brassica oleracea var. viridis

 Attributes: Good for Containers, Heat Tolerant

-When to Sow Outside: 2 to 4 weeks before your average last frost date, when soil temperature is at least 55°F, ideally 75°–85°F, or 14 to 16 weeks before your average first fall frost date.
-Late summer sowings produce the best collard flavor, which occurs after light fall frosts.
-In Mild Climates, sow in fall for cool–season harvest.
+When to Sow Outside: 2 to 4 weeks before your average last frost date, when soil temperature is at least 55°, ideally 75°-85°F, or 14 to 16 weeks before your average first fall frost date.
+In mild climates, sow in fall for cool-season harvest.

 When to Start Inside: 4 to 6 weeks before your average last frost date.